Chance encounters are what I thrive on. Tapping into the sub conscious and recording the everyday people and places around me.

 At a time when AI can do almost everything for you, the handprint of the artist was just one of the reasons I took a leap in the MFA show project ‘Me Neither’, working directly in clay portraiture.

-The process is documented, and the last sitter is transformed to a self-portrait again.
 I only draw the front of the head and if I am looking intently enough the sides start to draw themselves.

 The first sitter doesn’t always meet or know the next sitter, but they have an impact on the next sculpture.